Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Data augmentation by optical flows

 \subsection{Evaluation of the data augmentation approach}

-In lieu of the performances obtained by the different optical flow approaches analyzed in the previous section, we decide to study the contribution of the data augmentation process on only two approaches: the Farnebäck and FlowField approaches.
-These two approaches have been selected because they tend to provide the best performance for characterizing facial movement (see Section \ref{solo}).
+\benjamin{In lieu of the performances obtained by the different optical flow approaches analyzed in the previous section, we decide to study the contribution of the data augmentation process on only three approaches: the Farnebäck, FlowField and NCUP approaches.
+These three approaches have been selected because they tend to provide good performances for characterizing facial movement (see Section \ref{solo}) and \marius{cover} the different categories of approaches proposed in the literature.}

 For each of the datasets, we iterate through all of the different possible data augmentation configurations.
-The results on the CK+ dataset, CASIA dataset, and SNAP dataset are shown in Figure \ref{fig:ck}, Figure \ref{fig:casia} and Figure \ref{fig:snap} respectively.
-For each of these three figures, the first table corresponds to the results obtained by taking the Farnebäck approach as a train/test and the second table reports the results achieved by taking FlowField approach as a train/test.
-The different blackened boxes represent the optical flow approaches which are used for data augmentation.
-The first column represents the results obtained without data augmentation and the last column represents the results obtained when using a data augmentation method which uses all the studied optical flow approaches.
-The results for each of the configurations appear below the tables, and average accuracy is used as our performance criteria (as described in Section~\ref{perfcriteria}).
-The configurations shown in green represent the three augmentation configurations which obtain the highest average accuracy.
+The results are shown in Figure \ref{fig:aug}. \benjamin{For each datasets, the \marius{reported} accuracy corresponds to the results obtained by taking an optical flow approach as a train/test and with or without other optical flow approaches for augmentation.
+The different blackened boxes in the table at the bottom of the figure represent the optical flow approaches which are used for data augmentation\marius{.
+Sixteen configurations ranging $M1$ to $M16$ where considered. $M1$ corresponds with to a setting where no augmentation is used. $M16$ corresponds to an augmentation considering the Tvl1, Flowfield, GMA and NCUP.} The first column represents the results obtained without data augmentation and the last column represents the results obtained when using a data augmentation method which uses all the studied optical flow approaches.
+The results for each of the configurations is computed for each datasets, and overall performances \marius{are reported as the score introduced in Section~\ref{perfcriteria}.}}